What should the customer know about your pricing (e.g., discounts, fees)?

-We understand the stress and health affects animals can have on you and that's why we are good at what we do.
-Everybody needs a good nights sleep and that's hard to get when you are hearing scratching in your walls.
+We understand the stress and health effects animals can have on you and that's why we are good at what we do.
+Everybody needs a good night's sleep and that's hard to get when you are hearing scratching in your walls.

 We try to resolve animal issues without causing harm to the problematic animal itself whenever possible.

 What types of customers have you worked with?

 We have served every kind of customer, from one-story homes to the 100+ year-old Diamond Chain Company in downtown Indianapolis.

 What advice would you give a customer looking to hire a provider in your area of work?

 We recommend looking at the reviews firstly.
 Then see how the business is set up structurally for example employees or contractors and decide which you prefer.
 Being insured and licensed is also important.
 Last but not least make sure they have experience with the task your specific job requires.

 What questions should customers think through before talking to professionals about their projects?

 -Should I be concerned for health/safety reasons?